Skip to main content

 What does a mobile palliative care team do?

-It is important that a mobile palliative care team does not replace home nursing care, home help or care provided by relatives or trusted persons.
+Mobile palliative care teams help to alleviate symptoms and pain as much as possible.
+It is important to note that a mobile palliative care team does not replace home nursing care, home help or care provided by relatives or close persons.

 What does a visit from a mobile palliative care team cost?